Powerlearnproject/se-day1-assignment-Meetmeatthetop/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt Engineering is the way of talking to AI model in a very clear and concise manner that they can understand

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.